Richardtony/FreeRTOS_Task_Scheduling/README.md

 - Select `Run->Debug Configurations`.

   - <img width="1454" height="927" alt="Screenshot (4)" src="https://github.com/user-attachments/assets/ba0601c2-de43-4212-be1c-0950aa98a8a8" />
-- Ensure that `SWD` is selected as your target interface and `SWO` is enabled.
+- Ensure that `SWD` is selected as your target interface and `SWV` is enabled.
 Enter the `Core Clock (MHZ)` value as per your MCU's core clock configuration in the `FreeRTOS_Task_Scheduling.ioc` file.
 - Once configured, click on Apply and then Debug.
 - The IDE will then shift onto a debug window, click on `Window->Show View->Expressions`, `Window->Show View->Memory Browser` and `Window->Show View->Other->SWV->SWV ITM Data Console`.
 - In the Expressions tab, add a new expression named `_SEGGER_RTT` and monitor the `_SEGGER_RTT->aUp[1]->pBuffer` variable.